Big Data Analyst: Duties, Salary, and How to Become One

 [Feature Image] A big data analyst discusses the details of a report for an impending presentation to company stakeholders with two colleagues.

-Businesses collect, store, and analyze data to support strategic decision-making, and they hire professionals such as data analysts to achieve these goals.
-If you’re interested in working with large, complex data sets, a position as a big data analyst could be an excellent match for your goals and interests.
-According to Statistica, this career is in high demand, with 87.9 percent of businesses surveyed in 2023 claiming that investing in data and analytics is a top priority for their organization [1].
+Big data analysts analyze the data that businesses collect and store to support strategic decision-making.
+If you’re interested in working with large, complex data sets, then a position as a big data analyst could be an excellent match for your goals and interests.

-Read on to learn more about big data analysts, including the various types of big data analyst jobs available and the average salary for this profession.
+Read on to learn more about big data analysts, including the various types of jobs available and the average salary for this impactful profession.
+Afterward, if you're interested in unlocking value in massive datasets, consider enrolling in UC San Diego's Big Data Specialization.

 What is a big data analyst?

-A big data analyst is a data analyst who works with vast and often complex data sets that require more than traditional data management techniques typically provide.
-As a big data analyst, you would take these immense data sets and use your skills to identify insights that inform strategic planning and decision-making.
-In this role, you are responsible for streamlining complicated data into actionable reports that help minimize employee turnover, increase profits, and solve problems.
+A big data analyst is a type of data analyst who works with vast and often complex data sets that require a different set of data management techniques than those used in traditional data analysis.
+Big data analysts work with immense data sets, known as "big data sets," and use their data analysis skills to identify insights that inform strategic planning and decision-making.
+As a result, they're responsible for streamlining complicated data into actionable reports that help achieve goals and solve problems.

 Big data analyst skills

 Big data analysts need to have a multifaceted skill set that helps them address this role's complex and dynamic responsibilities.
-While the specific skills might vary based on the industry you might work in, some typical workplace and technical skills include:
+While the specific skills might vary based on the industry you in which you work, some typical workplace and technical skills include:

 Technical